 The UKAHPP Disciplinary Procedure (the Procedure) provides a clear, fair and consistent governance framework for managing and resolving concerns about:

-- The professional conduct of a Member prejudicial to the good standing of the This does not include concerns about a public protection or a Registrant’s fitness to practice, which can be addressed through the UKAHPP Complaints Procedure.
+- The professional conduct of Members prejudicial to the good standing of the This does not include concerns about a public protection and a Registrant’s fitness to practice, which are addressed through the UKAHPP Complaints Procedure.

 - The conduct of members, including Associate Members, not covered by the UKAHPP Complaints Procedure.